apache/pulsar/site2/docs/getting-started-docker.md

 sidebar_label: Run Pulsar in Docker
 ---

 For local development and testing, you can run Pulsar in standalone mode on your own machine within a Docker container.
-Check the [hardware settings](getting-started-standalone.md#requirements) before you start.

 If you have not installed Docker, download the [Community edition](https://www.docker.com/community-edition) and follow the instructions for your OS.